Deploy Wispr Flow via MDM

 macOS: Delete

-msiexec /x "Wispr Flow-v{version}.msi" /quietormsiexec /x {396d8b98-0a0d-5d72-8e7e-5d0c442674e9} /quiet(GUID approach recommended for MDM scripts).
-Optionally remove user data:%APPDATA%\Wispr Flow\
+msiexec /x "Wispr Flow-v{version}.msi" /quiet.
+The GUID approachmsiexec /x {396d8b98-0a0d-5d72-8e7e-5d0c442674e9} /quietis recommended for MDM scripts.
+Optionally remove user data at%APPDATA%\Wispr Flow\.

 What does "helper service persistent failure" mean?